 The Fixes to disconnected communication

-Hope the soft documentation would help you sort managerial issues pulling back your growth.
+- Hope the soft documentation will help you sort out managerial issues pulling back your growth.

 - Agile project management is an iterative development framework that breaks large projects into smaller parts, known as iterations.